Stef16Robbe/Stef16Robbe/README.md

-I'm Stef Robbe, a Junior IT student from the Netherlands.
+I'm Stef Robbe, a Senior IT student from the Netherlands.